 Considering the contributions of Thirumeni to Theology the Serampore University honoured him by awarding a Doctorate Degree.

 He attended the 2nd Vatican Council summoned by Pope John 23rd as Official observer of the Mar Thoma Church.
 He always found time to get in touch with individuals in various parishes of Dioceses.
 He was very keen to conduct meetings of clergy very meaningfully.

-Chrysostom Metropolitan is unparalleled with his touching style of speech full of humorous statements and broad minded love of humanity.
-He is a devout idealist.
-Mar Chrysostom is a talented steersman able to guide the Church boat correctly to the destination as the times demand knowing the pulse of the period.
-He is endowed with an extra ordinary and indescribable talent to mingle with the youth to enter into a dialogue with them imbibing modern views.
-His presence enables each and everyone to overcome any highly complicated situation with the help of his inborn sense of humour.
-Thirumeni is also able to remain youthful in thought, vision and words.
+Chrysostom Metropolitan was unparalleled with his touching style of speech full of humorous statements and broad-minded love of humanity.
+He was a devout idealist.
+Mar Chrysostom was a talented steersman able to guide the Church boat correctly to the destination as the times demanded knowing the pulse of the period.
+He was endowed with an extraordinary and indescribable talent to mingle with the youth to enter into a dialogue with them imbibing modern views.
+His presence enables each and every one to overcome any highly complicated situation with the help of his inborn sense of humour.
+Thirumeni is also able to remain youthful in thought, vision, and words.
 The Mar Thoma Church decided to build houses for 1,500 homeless people by imbibing his vision on the occasion of his 90th birthday.
-As His Grace Philipose Mar Chrysostom Valiya Metropolitan is busy in action forgetting his advanced age, his spiritual leadership and sense of direction is a great blessing for the Church and society.
+His spiritual leadership and sense of direction are a great blessing for the Church and society.